Diagonactic/Enums.Delegates.CppCLI/Readme.md

 Enum Methods
 ------------

-Reimplementation of static Enum methods:
+Convert an enum to a string (with caching, see below):
 ```c#
 MyEnum.MyEnumValue.AsString();
 ```

-Converts an enum to a string with cache.
+Parses a string value or comma-separated string values to the enum type provided:
 ```c#
 Enums.Parse<MyEnum>("MyEnumValue");
 ```
-Parses a string value or comma-separated string values to the enum type provided.
-Uses same cache as AsString();

 Flag manipulation:
 ```c#